 Indian Act, then the federal Minister of Indian and Northern Affairs Canada must approve them.
 If the laws are passed under the

 FMA, then the FNTC is the approval body.
-The FNTC is also available to intervene in disputes between the taxing First Nations and their ratepayers, to try and facilitate an agreement.
+The FNTC is also available to intervene in disputes between the taxing Indigenous community and their ratepayers, to try and facilitate an agreement.
 Further information about the FNTC can be found at

-Process for First Nations Entering Real Property Assessment and Taxation
+Process for Indigenous Community Entering Real Property Assessment and Taxation

-1. The First Nation sends a Notice of Intent to the B.C.
+1. The Indigenous community sends a Notice of Intent to the B.C.
 Minister of Finance, setting out which reserve(s) will be subject to independent assessment and taxation.

-2. If bylaws (or laws) are enacted by a First Nation before March 1 of the calendar year of the notice, the bylaws/laws can take effect in either the current year (the taxes can be collected in the next calendar year) or the next calendar year (the taxes can be collected the year after that).
-If bylaws/laws are enacted after March 1, then the First Nation must confirm, in the notice, that the next calendar year will be the first for which the assessment laws will apply (and the taxes will be collected the year after that).
+2. If bylaws (or laws) are enacted by an Indigenous community before March 1 of the calendar year of the notice, the bylaws/laws can take effect in either the current year (the taxes can be collected in the next calendar year) or the next calendar year (the taxes can be collected the year after that).
+If bylaws/laws are enacted after March 1, then the Indigenous community must confirm, in the notice, that the next calendar year will be the first for which the assessment laws will apply (and the taxes will be collected the year after that).

-3. The Minister of Finance issues a certificate notifying other provincial tax authorities that the First Nation intends to proceed with independent taxation.
+3. The Minister of Finance issues a certificate notifying other provincial tax authorities that the Indigenous community intends to proceed with independent taxation.

-4. The First Nation submits, to FNTC, its assessment and taxation bylaws/laws.
+4. The Indigenous community submits, to FNTC, its assessment and taxation bylaws/laws.

 5. FNTC reviews bylaws/laws and either approves (if laws under